 As much as I love the big, wide-open world, I love seeing small parts of it though my lens.
 Often these end up as abstractions, floating in their own world.
 Who is to say what "reality" really looks like?

 In a 30-year career teaching people all over the world to use thermal imaging equipment, I flew once or twice a month.
 I always got window seats and, when the window was not all dirty, enjoyed watching the world go by and photographing much of it.
-I still never tire of sitting by the window, camera in hand.
+Whether viewing the natural landscape or the built environment, I still never tire of sitting by the window, camera in hand.

 How lucky I am to share this world with so many amazing fellow humans.
 I am so often inspired by them and delighted to find ways to show the range of humanity I see in them.